JessAntunes/personal-portfolio-frontend/README.md

+# Personal Portfolio
+This is my personal portfolio.
+The first page is about me, my skills, and education.
+The second page whos my projects I have completed thus far at Flatiron, The third page is a photo gallery of past mockups of my artwork and products I have sold with my artwork on it.

+The backend of this project is written in Ruby using Ruby on rails and can be found [here](https://github.com/JessAntunes/personal-portfolio-api-backend).

+## Installation
+To install program fork the program and copy the ssh link.
+Navigate to the folder of choice using  ```cd folder_name/``` replacing folder_name with the correct name.
+Once in the folder type ```git clone ssh_link``` replacing ssh_link with the one that was obtained earlier and hit enter.
+Install json packages.
+To run type ```yarn start``` and go to http://localhost:3001 in browser to use the app.

+## Contributors
+If you wish to contribute to this program please submit a pull request or a new issue.

+## License
+This program is licensed under The MIT License (https://opensource.org/licenses/MIT).
+License file included.

-# Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run:

 ### `yarn start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.